Intrenion/Milcraft/doctrine/conquering-crisis.md

 A crisis naturally grows more confused when no one actively controls it.

 **Action**
-Keep adding attention and resources until order becomes stable.
+Keep adding attention and resources until the order becomes stable.

 **Outcome**
 Sustained effort prevents disorder from spreading.